Planning for Bush Fire Protection

-This approach to planning allows for considerable flexibility and innovation that links the bush fire hazard for a site with the implementation of appropriate bush fire protection measures.
+PBP 2006 allows for considerable flexibility and innovation that links the bush fire hazard for a site with the implementation of appropriate bush fire protection measures.
 These bush fire protection measures must be addressed in any development applications located on bush fire prone land.
 Check if you live on Bush Fire Prone Land.

 By incorporating bush fire protection measures into a development the six objectives of Planning for Bush Fire Protection 2006 are addressed:

 - afford occupants of any building adequate protection from exposure to a bush fire